SGDInstitute/apollo/content/collections/pages/mblgtacc/advisor-programming.md

         content:
           -
             type: text
-            text: 'This year''s advisor programming is made possible by the integral relationship between MBLGTACC and the ' -
+            text: "This year's advisor programming is made possible by the integral relationship between MBLGTACC and the " -
             type: text
             marks: